PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/io_api_en.md

 ### Description

-Read the Tx type 2D data from the global memory to the register, and store it in the register dst according to the Ty type.
-Every reading of 1 column of data needs to shift the stride_nx column, and every reading of NX column of data needs to shift the stride_ny row, until NX * NY data is loaded into the register dst.
-When IsBoundary = true, it is necessary to ensure that row offset of Block does not exceed size_ny, and column offset does not exceed size_nx.</br>
+Read the 2D data from the global memory to the register, and store it in the register dst according to the Ty type.
+Every reading of 1 column of data needs to shift the stride_nx columns, and every reading of NX columns of data needs to shift the stride_ny rows, until NX * NY data is loaded into the register dst.
+When IsBoundary = true, it is necessary to ensure that row offset of Block does not exceed size_ny, and columns offset does not exceed size_nx.</br>
 The data processing process is as follows:</br>
 ![ReadData](./images/io_read_data_stride.png)